NeerBhardwaj/neerbhardwaj.github.io/_pages/about.md

 I got my PhD from the University of Illinois at Urbana-Champaign.
 Advisor: <a href="https://math.illinois.edu/directory/profile/vddries" target="_blank">Lou van den Dries</a>.

-**Interests:** My work involves an interplay of ideas from algebra, model theory, and number theory.
+My work involves an interplay of ideas from algebra, model theory, and number theory.

 <!-- ### Interests